 If you’re working face-to-face with someone have your questions prepared and be ready to ask them at your final meeting.
 Another option is to ask if it’s ok to email a survey to them and if they would be prepared to write a testimonial for you.

-If you’re working online make sure you have a final closing survey with your questions ready to go as part of your delivery of your service or product.
+If you’re working online make sure you have a final closing survey with your questions ready to go as part of the delivery of your service or product.

 The good news is that you don’t have to ask too many questions to get a great testimonial.